Hallucinogens Explained: What to Know About Psychedelic Drugs

 What are the effects of hallucinogens?

-Hallucinogens are psychoactive drugs that can cause significant changes in a person’s perception, mood, and thought processes.
-The effects of hallucinogens can vary based on the specific substance used, the dosage, and the individual’s physical and mental state.
+Hallucinogens are psychoactive drugs that can dramatically alter a person’s perception, mood, and thoughts.
+The specific effects can vary depending on the drug, the dose, and the individual’s physical and mental state.

 How are hallucinogens taken?